SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 ## <a id="ex" />Use cases

-* **Welcome new customers**: Send personalized emails, discounts, and share your brand story.
+* **Welcome new customers:** Send personalized emails, discounts, and share your brand story.
 Support the onboarding of new products.
-* **Engagement campaigns**: Keep active customers engaged and informed with relevant content, product updates, and exclusive offers.
+* **Engagement campaigns:** Keep active customers engaged and informed with relevant content, product updates, and exclusive offers.
-* **Up/cross sell campaigns**: Recommend related items based on purchase history or behaviors to drive revenue.
+* **Up/cross sell campaigns:** Recommend related items based on purchase history or behaviors to drive revenue.
-* **Event sign-up processes**: Including reaching out via SMS, webinar reminders, and follow-up.
+* **Event sign-up processes:** Including reaching out via SMS, webinar reminders, and follow-up.

 ## What is a flow